gerashegalov/gerashegalov.github.io/_posts/2013-07-14-accessing-Hadoop-MapReduce-task-logs.md

 It seems expensive but it does not actually involve any cross-node operations because the log volumes just like MapReduce shuffle volumes are local to the node.
-Once the job has finished, you can set up a job-centric view on the job log directories accross the cluster using `maprcli job linklogs` as explained in the documentation.
+Once the job has finished, you can set up a job-centric view on the job log directories across the cluster using `maprcli job linklogs` as explained in the documentation.
 It makes easy to grep only mappers, reducers, or just tasks on a specific node.
 It works even easier when the cluster is mounted via NFS.